-Confession time: You know that Chinese restaurant that’s in every single American mall and airport?
-Yeah, that one.
-Well, they make AWESOME cream cheese rangoons, and I might actually slap a puppy if it meant I could have one (that’s the confession part).
+Confession time: You know that Chinese restaurant that’s in every single American mall and airport? *cough* Panda Express *cough* Well, they make AWESOME cream cheese rangoons and I can’t help but get them every time I go there.
 Here’s the problem.
 They only give you three of them per order!!
 THREE!
 It’s over before you even realize what you ate.
 Although delicious, it’s the fastest $3.25 you will ever spend/throw away.

 This recipe makes about 30 rangoons, and will cost you about $5 (minus excess).
 Thirty rangoons at the panda store would cost you $32.50!!
 Boo yah.
 Just blew your mind.

-- Warm up your cream cheese block in the microwizzle for about 10 seconds.
-Mix in the chopped onions and minced garlic, mix well.
+Warm up your cream cheese block in the microwave for about 15 seconds.
+Mix in the chopped onions and garlic powder

-- Place about 1 tsp of the cream cheese mixture in the center of each wonton wrap.
+Place about 1 tsp of the cream cheese mixture in the center of each wonton wrap.
 Assemble about 4 or 5 at a time to prevent the wraps from drying out.
-Using your egg, wet the edges of the wraps.
-Fold them however you like, but I like to make them look panda-ish and fold the flat edges together (pull the centers of all four flat sides to the middle and give a good pinch)

-- You may want to test the temp of the oil by placing a piece of a wonton wrap in the pot.
+Test the temperature of the oil by placing a piece of a wonton wrap in the pot.
 If it burns too quickly (dark brown after 20 seconds) it's too hot.
-Yet, if it doesn't brown after 1 minute it's not hot enough.
+If it doesn't brown after 1 minute it's not hot enough.

-- Place about 4 wontons at a time in the pot.
+Place 4 or 5 rangoons at a time in the pot.
 Let them cook until the edges are brown (only takes about a minute).
-Remove and place on a paper towel to drain/cool a bit before you ravenously devour.
-DANGER: the cream cheese will be nuclear hot!
-Two days later my tongue still hates me…
+Remove and place on a paper towel to drain/cool a bit before eating.

 I hope you guys enjoy this appetizer.
 It seriously might be the favorite appetizer I’ve ever made!
 Oh, and wish Sarah and I luck… as you read this, we will be in vacation town.
 We will have all sorts of fun things to tell you when we return!